KCLabMTU/pLMSNOSite/README.md

  <p align="center">
- :mag_right:  Use transformer-based Protein Language Model (pLM) for prediction of S-nitrosylation modification sites in protein sequences.
+ Use transformer-based Protein Language Model (pLM) for prediction of S-nitrosylation modification sites in protein sequences🧬.
  </p>

 ---